mas-cli/mas/README.md

 ### 📚 Info from Your Local App Library

-All the commands in this section require you to be logged into an Apple ID for your macOS user.
+All the commands in this section require you to be logged into an Apple Account for your macOS user.

 #### `mas list`